gregschmit/dotfiles/README.md

 - If you're not me, you should fork this repo first to make your own personal adjustments.
 - Clone the repo somewhere.
 I always have a `~/git` directory, so I end up cloning to `~/git/dotfiles`.
-- Run `./install.py`, or `./install.py -f` if you are ok with existing dotfiles being replaced.
+- Run `./install.sh` to install dotfiles (will clobber existing files/directories).